orhanobut/bee/README.md

 }
 ```

-####4.
-Use BeeLog in order to show the log in the bee
+#### Use BeeLog in order to show the log in the bee

 ```java
 BeeLog.d(TAG,"Some event triggered");
 ```

+#### More

+- Long click to a list item will copy the value to the clipboard.

 #### License
 <pre>
-Copyright 2014 Orhan Obut
+Copyright 2015 Orhan Obut

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.